What is Strava?

 Sequoia Capital Operations LLC

 Sequoia Capital in India currently manages funds capitalized at close to USD 1.4 billion and invests across venture, growth, and late stage opportunities.
-It takes a long-term view on investments and plays the role of an active, value-added partner to entrepreneurs.
+It takes a long-term view on investments and plays the role of an active, value-added partner to entrepreneurs, business families and management teams.

 What's next for Strava?